lukso-network/docs/docs/standards/generic-standards/lsp1-universal-receiver.md

 In this way, instead of **listening to all the events of the token contrats on the network**, and checking which one of these transfers is relative to the recipient, users can listen to the **[UniversalReceiver](../smart-contracts/lsp0-erc725-account.md#universalreceiver-1)** event on the contract implementing the `universalReceiver(..)` and know the token transfer details.

-Also, the function can then implement **custom logic** to make the contract behave differently based on the data received.
-For instance, the `universalReceiver(...)` function, if customized, can do the following:
+As well as emitting an event, the `universalReceiver(...)` function can implement **custom logic** to make the contract behave differently based on the data received.
+Some ideas include:

 - Reverting on calls to completely disallow the smart contract from receiving assets, information, etc. :x:
 - Registering the received assets inside the contract storage (see [LSP5 - Received Assets](../universal-profile/lsp5-received-assets.md)). :heavy_plus_sign:
+- Disallowing receiving specific tokens from specific token contract addresses, for instance (e.g: spam tokens).
 - Forwarding all the received assets to an external vault or a staking contract.
+- Forwarding specific tokens in a contract behind a protocol or dApp (e.g: liquidity or lending pool to earn interest).
+- Depending on the typeId, save a percentage % of tokens received (native tokens or not), by placing them in a vault for instance.

 ![universalReceiver function execute custom logic](/img/standards/lsp1/universal-receiver-logic.jpeg)